Top

 Lives Unrolled: Tracing Jewish Life Through Ancient Egyptian Papyri

 Ancient Jewish history professor Meron M Piotrkowski discusses Egyptian Jewish life during the Graeco-Roman period (8th century BC-5th century AD).
-Using papyrology, the study of ancient manuscripts and literature, learn how Jews navigated their complex identities, balancing their religion with integrating into society.
+Using papyrology, the study of ancient manuscripts and literature, he shows how Jews navigated their complex identities, balancing their religion with integrating into society.

 7.30pm. £20.
 JW3, NW3 6ET. www.jw3.org.uk